-Distemper can spread rapidly through unvaccinated dogs of all ages in close quarters.
-Distemper can cause skin, brain, eye, and intestinal issues, and can be deadly.
-Even if a dog survives distemper, they may have permanent damage to their vision and nervous system, as well as their teeth.
+Canine distemper is a dangerous virus that attacks your dog’s respiratory, gastrointestinal, and nervous system when infected.
+Because it primarily spreads through airborne exposure (like sneezing or coughing), it can spread rapidly through unvaccinated dogs of all ages in close quarters.
+Even if a dog survives distemper, they may have permanent damage to their vision, nervous system, and teeth.

-Canine hepatitis is a highly contagious disease that is passed through items contaminated by urine and causes sore throat, coughing, and eventually kidney and liver failure.
-The onset of symptoms is extremely rapid and in some cases, death can result only two hours after initial symptoms begin.
+Another highly contagious disease, canine hepatitis, is passed through items contaminated by urine.
+If infected with this pathogen, your dog can experience sore throat, coughing, and eventually kidney and liver failure.
+The onset of symptoms is extremely rapid, and in some cases, death can result only two hours after initial symptoms begin.

-Parvovirus is a serious disease and dogs under 6 months of age are more susceptible to the virus, but it can affect adult dogs as well.
+Parvovirus is a serious virus that affects all dogs, but unvaccinated puppies under six months are most at risk.
 Symptoms include severe vomiting, diarrhea, dehydration, dark or bloody feces, and fever.
-This disease is difficult to treat without veterinary intervention, and if not treated or if the dog is severely infected, the mortality rate is very high.
+This disease is difficult to treat without veterinary intervention, and if not treated or if the dog is severely infected, the mortality rate is high.
 It also has lasting effects, as the disease can live on items and places that it touches for up to two years and can only be removed with bleach.